 Notice some things about these three examples…

 - They’re unique.
 “Flash Portrait Photography for Beginners” is obvious.
-Everyone and their mom is going to sell a course like that.
+Everyone and their mom is going to sell an online course like that.
 The three examples above are SPECIFIC and UNIQUE.

 - They control variables & encourage simplicity.
 Beginners will feel good about mastering “one light.”
 But even with one light, there are still 100 different ways you could modify that light, so there’s still a lot of complexity.
 That’s where the idea for “Art of the Beauty Dish” came in – that course offers instruction on ONE LIGHT and ONE MODIFIER.
 And then the third option isolates the environment to outdoors, which is much different than using flash in studio.
 All three options simplify the topic in one way, shape, or form to make life easier on both you and your students.